COURTS AND COURT OFFICIALS

 (c) The supreme court shall forward to the state tax commission the full name and social security number of the taxpayer.
 The tax commission shall notify the supreme court of the amount of refund due the taxpayer and the taxpayer’s address on the income tax return.

 (d) Upon remittance of any set-off or part thereof, the court shall cause a written notice to be sent to the taxpayer whose refund is subject to the set-off.
 Notice of the set-off shall be sent by United States mail to the taxpayer at the address listed on the income tax return.
-Within twenty-one (21) days after such notice has been mailed (not counting Saturday, Sunday or a state holiday as the twenty-first day), the taxpayer may file a written request for an administrative waiver of the set-off in accordance with procedures established by the supreme court, which may impose reasonable requirements concerning the information necessary to process the request for an administrative waiver.
-No issues or claims previously decided in a court order or judgment, or admitted or agreed to by the taxpayer, shall be considered in connection with a request for an administrative waiver.
+Within twenty-one (21) days after such notice has been mailed (not counting Saturday, Sunday or a state holiday as the twenty-first day), the taxpayer may file a written objection to the set-off in accordance with procedures established by the supreme court, which may impose reasonable requirements concerning the information necessary to process the objection.
+No issues or claims previously decided in a court order or judgment, or admitted or agreed to by the taxpayer, shall be considered in connection with an objection.
 In the case of a refund that is set-off in error under this section, the court shall reimburse the taxpayer.

-(6) The supreme court shall create a suspense account to pay amounts that are found to be set-off in error under the provisions of subsection (5)(d) of this section or to refund any balance that remains after the debt to the courts is satisfied.
-If no written request for an administrative waiver of the set-off is made within twenty-one (21) days, such failure shall be deemed a waiver of the right to contest the set-off and the amount of the set-off shall be removed from the suspense account and shall be credited to the taxpayer’s debt to the courts.
+(8) The supreme court shall create a suspense account to pay amounts that are found to be set-off in error under the provisions of subsection (7)(d) of this section or to refund any balance that remains after the debt to the courts is satisfied.
+If no written objection to the set-off is made within twenty-one (21) days, such failure shall be deemed a waiver of the right to contest the set-off and the amount of the set-off shall be removed from the suspense account and shall be credited to the taxpayer’s debt to the courts.
 The court may waive the twenty-one (21) day time limit in appropriate circumstances.